isabelmorenom/GettingAndCleaningData/README.md

 # SCRIPTS Description (run_analysis.R)

-The following steps describe how the script works.For more details, see scriptProgress.Rmd and run_analysis.R
+The following steps describe how the script works.For more details, see run_analysis.R

 ### DATA SOURCE